EspressoTrip-v2/concept-application/README.md

 If there are any changes to the codebase, please re-run the infrastructure scripts again to ensure there are no missing deployments.
 Also running "npm i" in all the services will be a good idea due to the continuous changes.

+***Volume persistence***:
+The setup below needs to be done on start up of minikube, unfortunately minikube stops all deployments on shutdown.
+The PV for both operator and stand-alone deployments will only remain as long as minikube is running.
+Unfortunately no data gets carried over after minikube has been shut down and restarted.
+I suggest if your data is important for testing you export it prior to shutting down.

 #### Prerequisite installations: